yangsh49/Super-Bowl-2019/README.md

 # Super-Bowl-2019

+#### Shen Update on 2019.2.6
+The final score of the super bowl is 13:3, which is the lowest score in the NFL history.

+To be honest, I feel a little bit frustrated beacuse I'm pretty confident before the game since the RMSE for the past five years data is around 4.
+In addition, the offense of both teams are rank Top in NFL.
+It's reasonable for them to achieve a high score game.

+But, from the start to end, both teams are focus on defense.
+I guess this should be the decision of coach, which I have no way to include it in the model.

+Anyway, I learn a lot from this event.
+I think that is the most valuable part.
+Prediction can not be perfect all the time.

 #### Shen 2019.1.31
 Use SARIMA and several models to predict the score of super bowl 53.
 SARIMA model prediction is 38:35, Patriots win!